conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 Conduktor can also be configured using a [configuration file](#configuration-using-a-configuration-file) `platform-config.yaml`, or through [environment variables](#configuration-using-environment-variables).
 This is used to set up your organization's environment.

 :::note
-All configuration properties can be provided using either [environment variables](/platform/configuration/env-variables/) or the config file.
-If you use both, environment variables will take precedence.
+If you use both methods, environment variables will take precedence.
 :::

 Configuration can be used to declare: